-José’s triumphant Verdi debut in 2013 as Renato in Un Ballo in Maschera at Opera Australia described by the Sydney Morning Herald as “an object lesson in Verdi singing” led to further important Verdi role debuts including the title role in Rigoletto, Rodrigo in Don Carlo and his now signature role of Germont La Traviata, earning him the reputation of “Australia’s leading Verdi lyric baritone” (Limelight Magazine).
+José’s triumphant debut as Renato in Un ballo in maschera at Opera Australia described by the Sydney Morning Herald as “an object lesson in Verdi singing” led to further important Verdi role debuts including the title role in Rigoletto, Rodrigo in Don Carlo and one of his now-signature roles; Germont La traviata, earning him the reputation of “Australia’s leading Verdi lyric baritone” (Limelight Magazine).

-In 2018, José returns to Opera Australia as Germont La Traviata, opposite Corinne Winters and tours Australia with superstar Sumi Jo.
-In 2017, he sang Germont La Traviata opposite Ermonela Jaho and Alfio/Tonio Cavalleria Rusticana/Pagliacci for Opera Australia, for which he was nominated for a second Helpmann Award and praised for his “peerless Prologue, sung with polished and glowingly powerful cantabile.”
+In 2018, José reprised his signature role of Germont La traviata, opposite Corinne Winters, for Opera Australia, toured Australia with superstar Sumi Jo in their recital Mad for Love, made his role debut as Sharpless in Madama Butterfly in Opera Australia's China Tour, and toured Australia with The José Carbó Trio.
+In 2017, he sang Germont La traviata opposite Ermonela Jaho and Alfio/Tonio Cavalleria rusticana/Pagliacci for Opera Australia, for which he received his third Helpmann Award nomination, a Green Room Award nomination and was praised for his “peerless Prologue, sung with polished and glowingly powerful cantabile.”
 (Sydney Morning Herald)

-Before moving into more dramatic repertoire, José performed his then signature role of Figaro in Rossini’s Il barbiere di Siviglia at Seattle Opera in his 2011 US debut, Teatro Real Madrid, Opera Australia, Opera Queensland and State Opera of South Australia.
+Before adding more dramatic roles to his repertoire, José performed his first signature role of Figaro in Rossini’s Il barbiere di Siviglia at Seattle Opera in his 2011 US debut, Teatro Real Madrid, Opera Australia, Opera Queensland and State Opera of South Australia.
 He made his European debut in 2005 at the Teatro dell’Opera di Roma in the title role of Le nozze di Figaro and his La Scala debut in 2009 in Il viaggio a Reims.
-In 2012 he won a Helpmann Award for his portrayal of Fritz Die Tote Stadt with Opera Australia.
-Other roles include the title role in Don Giovanni, Belcore L’Elisir d’Amore, Count Almaviva Le nozze di Figaro, Marcello La bohème, Silvio Pagliacci, Escamillo Carmen, Dandini La Cenerentola, Lescaut Manon, Don Alfonso Così fan tutte, Sonora La fanciulla del West and Tomsky in Pique Dame.
+In 2012 he won a Helpmann Award for his portrayal of Fritz Die tote Stadt with Opera Australia.
+Other roles include the title role in Don Giovanni, Belcore L’elisir d’amore, Count Almaviva Le nozze di Figaro, Marcello La bohème, Silvio Pagliacci, Escamillo Carmen, Dandini La cenerentola, Lescaut Manon, Don Alfonso Così fan tutte, Sonora La fanciulla del West and Tomsky in Pique Dame.

-On the concert platform with the major orchestras of Australia and New Zealand, José has performed Beethoven’s Symphony No. 9, Mass in C and Choral Symphony, Carl Orff’s Carmina Burana, Rachmaninoff The Bells, Fauré Requiem and Brahms Eines Deutsches Requiem, Ralph Vaughan-Williams Mass in C minor, Mendelssohn Paulus and Elgar Dream of Gerontius.
+On the concert platform with the major orchestras of Australia and New Zealand, José has performed Beethoven Symphony No. 9, Mass in C and Choral Symphony, Carl Orff Carmina Burana, Rachmaninoff The Bells, Fauré Requiem and Brahms Eines Deutsches Requiem, Ralph Vaughan-Williams Mass in C minor, Mendelssohn Paulus and Elgar Dream of Gerontius.

 José’s debut album, My Latin Heart, released by ABC Classics, was nominated for the ARIA Classical Record of the year and debuted at No. 1 on the Limelight Magazine Classical Music charts.
-He also appears on DVD/Blu-Ray and CD as Marcello in La Bohème for Opera Australia and on CD in Classical Spectacular with the Melbourne Symphony Orchestra released by ABC Classics.
+He also appears on DVD/Blu-Ray and CD as Marcello in La Bohème for Opera Australia and on CD in Classical Spectacular and 50 Best Opera with the Melbourne Symphony Orchestra released by ABC Classics.